To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-An enhanced shielding Card that shields but also grants 2 Hunt Commence on use.
-Not a must-have at baseline, but it gains some incredibly powerful epiphany options, making it a strong inclusion in Hugo’s best strategies.
+An enhanced shielding Card that shields and grants 2 Commence the Hunt on use.
+Not a must-have at baseline, but it gains some incredibly powerful Epiphany options, making it a strong inclusion in Hugo’s best strategies.

 Fixer's Approach